ViTSP: A Vision Language Models Guided Framework for Solving Large-Scale Traveling Salesman Problems: Experiments and results analysis

 \subsection{Main results}

-Performance comparison results are summarized in Table \ref{tab: performance comparison}, reporting runtime (in seconds) and optimality gaps with the lowest gaps highlighted.
-Since \ViTSP{} is warm-started from LKH-3 (Default), we further illustrate the reduction of optimality gaps over time between \ViTSP{} and LKH-3 on selected instances of different scales in Figure \ref{fig: vitsp, lkh}.
-This comparison highlights \ViTSP{}'s ability to improve solutions beyond what LKH-3 can achieve given additional time.
-We present the complete results for optimality gap reduction over time across all TSPLIB instances between \ViTSP{} and LKH-3 in Appendix~\ref{sec: complete runtime dynamics}.
+We summarize the full performance comparison results in Table \ref{tab: performance comparison 1} (22 large TSPLIB instances) and Table \ref{tab: performance comparison 2} (11 very-large instances), reporting runtime (in seconds) and optimality gaps with the lowest gaps highlighted.
+The results of \ViTSP{} are averaged over five runs.
 The selected box regions yielding gap reductions by VLMs are illustrated in Appendix~\ref{sec: complete box selection}.